Major Areas of Study: CONSERVATION SCIENCE

 Students in our program are required to complete a 3-semester research experience and training program.
-During the first semester students read primary scientific literature and develop an in-depth research proposal (very similar to what would be expected in graduate school).
+During the first semester students read primary scientific literature and develop an in-depth research proposal.
 During the second semester (or summer between their junior and senior years) students conduct the research project, analyze their data and begin to write their final paper which will take the form of a scientific journal paper.
 During the final semester students complete their thesis writing and present their work both on campus and at a professional scientific meeting.

 Students in Conservation Science can seek application to Beta Beta Beta (the national honor society for biology students).
 Muskingum’s chapter is very active, typically providing forums for the reporting of student research, an array of social activities, and opportunities for community service.

 Each year science faculty take all seniors and most juniors to the Ohio Academy of Sciences meeting.
 Seniors present the results of their capstone research (generally in a poster format) while juniors gain their first experience with professional meetings.

 In addition, the Science Division holds three on-campus events each year (2 poster and one oral presentation-based program) designed to showcase the results of student research.

 - Research Technician

 Recent Conservation Science graduates have enrolled in the following Graduate Schools: